 White Stubbs.
 A generous looking fairway guarded only by two fairway bunkers on the right hand side that may catch the sliced tee shot.
 The approach needs pin point accuracy as your ball can easily run off this upturned saucer of a green leaving a tricky chip or worse still a pond awaits to the left of the green.

 High Tee.
 An inviting view down the hill from the tee encourages you to attack this par 5 measuring just under 500 yards.
-Many view this hole as the quiet before the storm as the last three holes present a challenging finish but not before negotiating the tricky undulating green.
+Many view this hole as the quiet before the storm as the last three holes present a challenging finish but not before negotiating the treacherous undulating green.

 Hole – Aldenham.
 A long uphill par 4 that turns gently to the left favouring the big hitters.
 Once near the raised green an accurate approach is required to set up any chance of success.

 The Grange.
-An uphill par 3 provides a wonderful view of the clubhouse but there is work to be done to finish your round on a high note.
+An uphill par 3 provides a wonderful view of the newly developed clubhouse but there is work to be done to finish your round on a high note.
 An extra club will help you reach this large raised two tier green setting you up nicely for a visit to the 19th hole.